-We need to store both the content and the short URL.
+We need to store both content and short URL.
 The average size of each content is 10MB.
 As calculated above, for our service to be available for ten years, we have to accommodate a massive amount of data, i.e., 12 PB, which is too much to be stored in any database.
-Hence, we have to use Object Storage Service, such as Amazon S3, for storing the content and a normal relational database for storing URLs.
+Hence, we have to use Object Storage Service, such as Amazon S3, to store the content and a normal relational database to store URLs.

 The structure of the database is described here:

 The User ID is used as a Primary Key in the above structure.

 For storing the paste URL, we have two choices to choose from.
 We can either go with Relational Database like MySQL, or we can go with a NoSQL database.
 As we want fast read and write speed, but we don’t need lots of relationships among data.
 Hence NoSQL Databases are the optimal choice for our system.

 Relational Databases are very efficient when there are many dependencies, and when we have lots of complex queries, they are too slow.
 However, NoSQL databases are very poor at handling the relationship queries, but they are faster.

 This is the most critical aspect of business requirements.
 The service should be highly scalable, and at the same time, it should be reliable, available, and fast enough for a better user experience.
 We need to scale our database, have more servers to handle more requests, and be fast enough.